 Dr. William Doherty, noted author and family therapist, believes that rituals are an essential resource for couples.
 In his book, Take Back Your Marriage: Sticking Together in a World That Pulls Us Apart, he recommends being intentional about our “connection rituals.”

 We couldn’t agree more, although we call them “reconnection rituals.”
 We believe there is a natural rhythm of drift and reconnection, as our duties, deadlines and other distractions absorb our focus throughout the day.
 Drift can create distance if we let it.
 Recall our earlier “Yes to a Dance” from our first chapter, Why Tenderness:

 And loving is far from perfection

 Saying this is worth taking the chance

 If s/he’d say yes to a dance.

-Our Daily Dance is our favorite reconnection ritual, and yes, we always say, “yes” to a dance.
+Our Daily Dance is our favorite reconnection ritual, and yes, we almost always say, “yes” to a dance.
+(Tiredness can get in the way.)
 We have adopted other rituals over the years.
 Seeing a heart shape in nature led to a spontaneous kiss and a heart rock collection.
 Now many other images of hearts grace our home.
 We have expanded the ritual of a kiss to whenever we first see the moon, and even when we ride on escalators.